midaslabs/midasminer_u50c/README.md

 # **Notes**

-- USB PCIE expansion cards will not work normally.
+- USB PCIE expansion cards are not supported.
 - One single computer only holds up to 16 U50c devices for now.
 - This beta version of the bitstream will stop mining when epoch number reaches 465.
 We will provide an updated version afterwards.